 Experience the spectacular desert and marine landscapes of two richly diverse biosphere reserves through ecological and social field methods.

-A premise of this course is that field methods are not only essential for ecological research, they can serve as the basis for participatory education, public engagement in science, and community-based environmental stewardship.
-Many groups, from teachers leading schoolyard ecology to parataxonomists involved in ethnobotanical research, share a need for reliable information obtained through robust field methods to build understanding and to promote informed action.
-Field methods—point sampling, capture/recapture, quadrant studies, pitfall traps, line transects, and others--are fundamental tools that allow investigators of all backgrounds to generate knowledge needed to become better informed environmental citizens.
-Students will become familiar with a range of field methods and contribute to an on-going cattle exclusion project studying the impact of cattle on desert plant communities.
+A key premise of this course is that field methods are not only essential for ecological research, they can serve as the basis for participatory education and for public engagement in science and environmental stewardship.
+A wide range of diverse investigators — from teachers leading schoolyard ecology to parataxonomists involved in ethnobotanical research — all share a need for reliable information obtained through robust field methods to build understanding and to promote informed action.
+Field methods — such as point sampling, capture/recapture, quadrant studies, pitfall traps, and line transects — are fundamental tools that allow investigators of all backgrounds to generate knowledge needed to become better informed environmental citizens.
+Students in this course will become familiar with a range of field methods and contribute to ongoing projects.

 Prior to and following the field experience in Baja, students will complete coursework via Dragonfly Workshops' Web-Based Learning Community as they apply experiences to their home institutions.

 - Introduction to the ecology of desert ecosystems

 A typical Earth Expeditions day in Baja California, Mexico is likely to include: